African All Stars Transfer News & Rumours: Bayern Munich turn attention to Hakim Ziyech | Goal.com

 Inter won’t make Balde’s deal permanent

-Inter Milan have informed Keita Balde’s parent club Monaco that they will not pay €34 million for the Senegal winger in the summer, per Sempre Inter.
+Inter Milan have informed Keita Balde’s parent club Monaco that they will not pay €34 million for the Senegal winger in the summer, as reported by Sempre Inter.

-The Nerazzurri are not impressed with performances of Balde who joined them on a season-long loan in August and they are not ready to make the deal permanent.
+The Nerazzurri are not impressed with performances of Balde who joined them on a season-long loan in August and they won't make the deal permanent.

 The 26-year-old has scored just four goals in 25 appearances across all competitions this season.